joinpursuit/AC_4_Web/units/react/lessons/objects_and_arrays/objects_and_arrays.md

   ...
 ```

 First we want to render each item on a separate line, along with an `add to cart` button.
-We will start this time with creating a functional component called `Item`, that will represent a single item to display:
+We will start by creating a functional component called `Item` that will represent a single item to display:

 ```jsx
 const Item = props => {